Business Home Office Deduction: Qualifying and CalculatingDec 27, 2019

 The IRS specifies meeting with patients, clients or customers on your premises.
 If you meet with clients electronically such with video conferencing, then you need to meet the principal place of business test below.

 If you use a separate free-standing structure regularly and exclusively for your business, it does not have to be a principal place of business and you do not have to use it to meet with patients, clients or customers to qualify for the deduction.
 This could be a garage, barn, shed or similar type of building on the same property as your home.

 You are permitted to have more than one business location and one of the locations can be a home office.
-However, unless your office is used regularly and exclusively for meeting with patients, clients or customers or is a separate free-standing structure, the space must constitute a principle place of business.
-To determine if your home office counts as a principle place of business consider:
+However, unless your office is used regularly and exclusively for meeting with patients, clients or customers or is a separate free-standing structure, the space must constitute a principal place of business.
+To determine if your home office counts as a principal place of business consider:

 The importance of the activities conducted at the home office versus your other business locations.

 The amount of time you spend at each of your business locations including the home office.

 Home office used for administration and management activities

 If you use your home office for administration and management activities it may qualify as a principal place of business on that basis.
 IRS Publication 587 makes the following statement regarding qualifying for a principal place of business:

 Your home office will qualify as your principal place of business if you meet the following requirements.